John Seeberg

 Turkey is naturally rich in the 11 essential amino acids required by a cat to sustain life.

-The seventh ingredient is fish oil.
-Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
-These two high quality fats boast the highest bioavailability to dogs and humans.
+The sixth ingredient is salmon oil.
+Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+These two high quality fats boast the highest bio-availability to dogs and humans.

 From here the list goes on to include a number of other items.
 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.